-BUEA-M 556 Managerial Application of Information
+BUEA-M 556 Managerial Application of Information (3 credits)

 The course focuses on how managers can use technology and information systems for ethical decision-making and problem solving in a global economy.
 Topics will include integrating and using technology and information systems as a strategic resource for planning, continuous quality improvement, and communications.

-BUEA-M 557 Contemporary Managerial Ethical Issues
+BUEA-M 557 Contemporary Managerial Ethical Issues (3 credits)

 The course will analyze management cases as a perspective on contemporary and anticipated issues of corporate social responsibility.
 Additionally, ethical and moral questions are examined as well as analyzing which organizations are acting as open systems when interacting with local, national, and global communities.